frankharders/PRRSV-RNA/README.md

 # PRRSV-RNA
-# several scripts for constructing the PRRSV genome from reference based mapping.
+# Several scripts for constructing the PRRSV genome from reference based mapping.
 contains 1 folder with the general reference genome for PRRSV (ref.fa)

 ## Steps:
-1 long script( PRRSV-consensus.sh ) for constructing the draft genome which consists of several step which can be adjusted or skipped by the user. fastqc is used for QC purposes on raw and polished reads. versions of the scripts are documented
+Check:
+- presence of the folder references containing the file "ref.fa".
+Otherwise copy or clone it again.
+If the scripts is used for other genomes adjust the reference accordingly.

+Constructing the genome
+1. start the script PRRSV-consensus.sh
+2. check the output in the folder "dbMAPPING" using IGV.

+check the quality of the fastq files
+1. fastqc on raw input files
+2. fastqc on polished read files

+document the versions of the programms used for analysis